 Do I RegretInvesting in Property: the First Six Months

-Just over 6 months I finally took the scary leap to purchase a property for investment purposes.
-I say finally, because I have had a vague plan to invest in property for over 15 years, but never felt I was financially ready or knowledgeable enough before last year.
+Just over 6 months ago, I finally took the scary leap buying property for investment purposes.
+I say finally because I have had a vague plan to invest in property for over 15 years.
+But I never felt financially ready or knowledgeable enough.

 I spent a long time weighing up the pros and cons of property vs shares.
-Then spent hundreds of hours reading property investment book, listening to The Property Couch podcast, analysing data from Your Investment Property Magazine and walking the streets before finally deciding to use a professional buyers agent.
+Then spent hundreds of hours reading property investment books and listening to The Property Couch podcast.
+More time was spent analysing data from Your Investment Property Magazine and walking the streets before finally deciding to use a professional buyers agent.